FAQ31 October 2017

 The Conditions of Initiation of Constitutional Complaint Proceedings – Frequently asked questions

-Constitutional complaints may be submitted only by those who are concerned in the case before courts or authorities.
+Constitutional complaints may only be submitted by those who are concerned in the case before courts or authorities.

 2. Where to submit the petition?